Day 1 Muscat-Nakhal- Wadi Bani Awf- Balad Sayt-Jabal Shams (The Grand Canyon of Oman)

 Wadi Al Nakhar is one of the deepest valleys in Oman because of its geographical characteristics.
 The great gap in Jabal Shams is considered to be the most important source of water since its large opening leads to valleys and reefs that form the valley of Al Nakhar

 From there we visit the ancient town of Al Hamra then a short drive to Misfath Al Abriyeen village.
-This picturesque village lies on a steep slope at the foot of Jebel Shams and consists of old homes and narrow streets, it has a falaj system for many orchards, date palms, and vegetables, it’s worth spending sometimes walking around the village from there we drive to Nizwa.
+This picturesque village lies on a steep slope at the foot of Jebel Shams and consists of old homes and narrow streets, it has a falaj system for many orchards, date palms, and vegetables, it’s worth spending some time walking around the village from there we drive to Nizwa.

 Overnight in Nizwa (Al Dyar Hotel or similar hotel)